Aranesp (Darbepoetin Alfa)

 Alcohol & Driving

-Be careful when driving or using machinery until you know how Aranesp affects you.
+Be cautious with alcohol consumption and operating machinery until you know how Aranesp affects you.

 Alcohol